Bezos's Blue Origin Poised For First Orbital Launch Next Week

 The milestone will also escalate the rivalry between Bezos, the world's second-richest person, and Musk, the wealthiest, who has cemented SpaceX's dominance and is now in President-elect Donald Trump's inner circle.

-SpaceX's Falcon 9 rockets have become industry workhorses, serving clients from commercial satellite operators to the Pentagon and NASA, which relies on them to ferry astronauts to and from the International Space Station.
+SpaceX's Falcon 9 rockets have become industry workhorses, serving clients from commercial satellite operators to the Pentagon and the National Aeronautics and Space Administration (Nasa), which relies on them to ferry astronauts to and from the International Space Station (ISS).

 Like Falcon 9, New Glenn features a reusable first stage designed to land vertically on a ship at sea.

-The vessel, playfully named "So You're Telling Me There's a Chance," reflects the challenge of landing a reusable rocket on the first attempt, Blue Origin CEO Dave Limp said on X.
+The vessel, playfully named“So You're Telling Me There's a Chance”, reflects the challenge of landing a reusable rocket on the first attempt, Blue Origin chief executive Dave Limp said on X.

 For now, SpaceX maintains a commanding lead, capturing the lion's share of the market while rivals like United Launch Alliance, Arianespace and Rocket Lab trail far behind.